 The next paper on the subject appeared in 1962, when Gordon, Fraenkel, and Straus published \cite{GorFraStr} proving that answer to \textbf{Question \ref{th:prob_mt2}} was positive.
 This was not the last time when Multiset Recovery Problem defied the expectations.

-Authors have found numerous multi-singularity examples for the simplest case of $s=2$.
+Authors have found numerous multi-sin\-gu\-la\-rity examples for the simplest case of $s=2$.
 More precisely, they have showed how to construct examples of three different 8-multisets $A$, $B$, and $C$ such that $\sms A2 = \sms B2 = \sms C2$.
 Here is one of these examples:

 After this, naturally, the original question was adjusted into asking how many different $n$-multisets could generate the same multiset of $s$-sums.
 The maximum possible number of such multisets was denoted by $\mcf_s(n)$.
 Of course, the pair $(n,s)$ must be singular to begin with---which is equivalent to inequality $\mcf_s(n) > 1$.